Industries

 The relativeTo JSON object for each storm cell result provides the bearing from the requested location and the distance:

-This information, combined with the cell's direction and speed, is very useful for determining if the cell is approaching the location and how long it may take for the storm to arrive.
+This information, combined with the cell's direction and speed, is beneficial for determining if the cell is approaching the location and how long it may take for the storm to arrive.

 Filtering storm cells

-When requesting storm cell data, the API will return information on any cell by default.
+When requesting storm cell data, the API will default return information on any cell.
 This includes general storms that may not indicate significant weather threats.
-The stormcells endpoint provides a variety of filters to limit results.
+The /stormcells endpoint provides a variety of filters to limit results.

 For example, to limit the result to just storm cells with hail: